JeromyCole/pong2.0/README.md

 -Give option for different window sizes.
 Maybe 1 60% larger and another at a large 16:9 ratio.
 All elements would need pushed out to new positions, adjust target areas, add option to startup screen (before countdown) to choose screen size.

 -Give option to choose screen color (along with screen size) lay on white screen (instead of black).

+-Sync game speed with a constant of some sort.
+The system clock?

 *Turtle run Pong game that's been heavily remixed and improved upon in some areas*